pomdb/pomdb-go/README.md

 ### Object Timestamps

 Timestamps are used to track when objects are created, updated, and deleted.
 The native `time.Time` type is used to represent timestamps, and is automatically converted to and from Unix time.
-PomDB automatically sets fields with the `created_at`, `updated_at`, and `deleted_at` tags when objects are created, updated, and [soft-deleted](#soft-deletes), respectively:
+Fields with the `created_at`, `updated_at`, and `deleted_at` tags are automatically updated by PomDB:

 > embedding `pomdb.Model`
 ```go